ZOO-Project/ZOO-Project/docs/contribute/howto.rst

 Tracker
 ......................................

-Bug reports and code patches should be shared using the `ZOO-Project <http://zoo-project.org>`__ bug tracking system, as specified in the :ref:`contribute-code` section.
+Bug reports and code patches should be shared using the `ZOO-Project bug tracking system <https://github.com/ZOO-Project/ZOO-Project/issues>`__, as specified in the :ref:`contribute-code` section.

 Wiki
 ......................................

-Wiki pages can also be created by registered users.
+`Wiki pages <https://github.com/ZOO-Project/ZOO-Project/wiki/NewPage>`__ can also be created by registered users.
 They can be used in order to describe any concept, contribution and or action that benefits or is related to the project.